PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setDispatchInterval().rst

 Notes
 -----

-* If there's more than one event in the queue, data is sent in bulk using the POST method with the JSON payload.
+* If more than one event is queued, the data is sent in bulk using the POST method with a JSON payload.